Oops! Color Treatment Gone Wrong: How to Fix Orange Hair

 Have you tried to lighten your hair only to end up with a disastrous shade of orange instead?
-Orange is certainly not the most appealing color, and unless your stylistic muse is an orangutan, it stands to reason that you want to know how to fix orange hair and regain your confidence to leave the house.
-Luckily, it's easy to fix orange hair and you can achieve the color you really want.
+Orange is certainly not the most appealing color, and unless your stylistic muse is an orangutan, it stands to reason that you want to know how to fix orange hair and regain your confidence so you can leave the house.
+Luckily, it's easy to fix orange hair and achieve the color you really want.

 Why does hair turn orange?